Just because your favorite coffee is out of stock, doesn’t mean you’re out of options.

-As an agricultural product, coffee is subject to seasonality – unfortunately, this means keeping any specific Single Origin refers to coffee from one location, in contrast to blended coffee.
+As an agricultural product, coffee is subject to seasonality.
+Unfortunately, this means keeping any specific Single Origin refers to coffee from one location, in contrast to blended coffee.
 This term is particularly useful in discussing espresso, since most commercial espressos are made from blends.
-This is what the term "SO More coffee in stock year round is impossible.
-This means we’ll eventually sell out of your favorite coffee.
+This is what the term "SO More coffee in stock year round is impossible, and we’ll eventually sell out of your favorite coffee.

 It can be difficult to predict if/when a specific coffee will be back in stock because, as an agricultural product, there are a number of factors beyond our control that can affect crop quality.
 Even if we purchase a subsequent lot from the same farm, cooperative, etc, the character of the coffee can shift from harvest to harvest and next year’s coffee may not taste or roast exactly the same and this year’s coffee.

-This can be frustrating if you were hoping to reorder the same coffee, but there will always be a few fresh coffees with similar flavor notes on our list that we know you will enjoy!
+This can be frustrating if you were hoping to reorder the same coffee.
+But the good news is, there will always be a few fresh coffees with similar flavor notes on our list that we know you will enjoy!

 Here’s a list of factors to consider when searching for a comparable coffee: